SimplGy/simplgy.github.io/README.md

 ## Post Categories

 * Projects - work I've created.
 The set of these is a portfolio.
 * Book Notes - quotes and summaries from books I've read.
-A less-good version of this kind of book note: http://scattered-thoughts.net/
+Sort of like this: http://scattered-thoughts.net/
 * blog - An article I've written, usually technical

 ## To-Do

 ### On Deck
-o Make the main nav work on mobile (doesn't fit) o wrap jekyll in gulp/npm scripts so I can have at least a min-cat asset pipeline o Fix video origin, see if it can work on mobile o Use an img while the video is loading, and play seamlessly from there o consider https://github.com/poole/poole o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet
+o Make the main nav work on mobile (doesn't fit) o Use an img while the video is loading o If there's an animation, show it on hover.
+Show loader while fetching gif, fade the animation in a non-jarring way o wrap jekyll in gulp/npm scripts so I can have a a min-cat asset pipeline o Fix video origin, see if it can work on mobile o consider https://github.com/poole/poole o Better fit on mobile and tablet (footer, reduce global padding/margins) o Click responsiveness and IxN on mobile and tablet